salesforcecli/training-lab-plugin/README.md

-# Training Lab: Salesforce CLI Plugins
+# Training Lab: Salesforce CLI Plugin

 This Training Lab demonstrates how to build a simple Salesforce CLI plugin.